jkrshw/jessek-blog/content/Posts/simple-victories.md

 	July 1
 	Accepted for position as contractor at a digital agency

-Applying for jobs is hard work and each job application is an achievement in it's own right.
+Applying for jobs is hard work and each job application is an achievement in its own right.
 I went through the usual channels of putting my CV on a jobs site and I'd seen someone tweet the CERN job while we were on holiday so I applied for that as well.

 I was quite excited about an interview with a start up photo sharing site.
-After a disastrous technical interview I was not offered the role and took up the contracting position.
+After a disastrous technical interview (that involved whiteboard coding) I was not offered the role and took up the contracting position.
 It wasn't my dream job but as a contractor I could cash in while keeping a lookout for something better.

 	July 20
 	Created Python script to generate sling mappings